Organization For Photographers & Creatives

 10 ways for you to use Evenote right now to help organize your photography business

 If you weren’t already familiar with Evernote you’re probably thinking “this sounds great but how can I benefit from this specifically as a photographer?”.
 Since I have been using Evernote for a few years now I’ve compiled a list of the best ways for photographers (and other creative business owners) to make use of this incredible resource.
-If you haven’t signed up for a free account by the time you’ve finished reading this section I will be very surprised!

 1. Location Scouting